Chapter 13.

 As Augustine’s influence began to grow during the first millennium, Church dogma drifted farther and farther away from a Christianity of love and universal salvation.

-Not all Christian denominations use a business model based on invalid claims of divine authority and false beliefs about the existence of sin and of hell.
+Not all Christian denominations use a business model based on invalid claims of divine authority and false beliefs about the existence of sin and hell.
 I trust that there are those that eschew the fear-and-hope model but focus instead on inspiring their followers with Jesus’ message of love, forgiveness, and acceptance.